MP Estate Planning UK

 Key Takeaways

-• The nil rate band is currently £325,000 and will remain fixed until April 2028.
+• The nil rate band is currently £325,000 per person and has been frozen since 2009 — confirmed frozen until at least April 2031.

 Understanding the Nil Rate Band Concept